"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 But since I discover the Stackable – Gutenberg block, I fell in love instantly.
 It has more amazing block editors features than the Atomic Block editors had.

-Stackable -Gutenberg blocks come with a setting panel that makes customizing each block editors more fun and with more styling options.
+Stackable -Gutenberg blocks come with a setting panel that makes customizing each block editor more fun and with more styling options.

 The free version gives you access to 83 blocks design while the premium version gives you access to all 315 blocks design to choose from.